Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation Data: Learning from Full Correlation Data

 We train with a smooth $\ell_1$ loss on the continuous targets $a_t\in\{1/8,1/2,1\}$.
 Known in the literature as the \emph{Huber} loss \cite{huber_robust_1964}, the function transitions from quadratic to linear growth beyond a threshold, improving robustness to heavy-tailed errors.
 This regression formulation is compact and stable under finite-shot noise, and it reuses a single decoder across the full $(\theta,\lambda)$ grid without per-point retraining \cite{girshick_fastrnn_2015}.

 We remark that we have also explored Gray-code reorderings \cite{gray_pulse_1947} and Walsh--Hadamard \cite{walsh_wht_1923} features for alternative decoders.
-Here we report Hist-TCN as the strongest compact baseline and refer regarding the further results to future work \cite{future}.
+Here we report Hist-TCN as the compact baseline used for the displayed full-histogram results; broader representation comparisons are left for future work.